 Bonnie Smith Whitehouse (B.A.
 Sewanee, M.A.
-University of Tennessee, Ph.D., University of Wisconsin) is an Associate Professor of English specializing in writing and rhetoric.
-She engages her students with questions about how reading and writing inform understandings of politics, nature, and identity.
+University of Tennessee, Ph.D., University of Wisconsin) is a Professor of English specializing in writing and rhetoric.
+She writes in the genre of creative nonfiction, and she studies how reading and writing inform understandings of politics, nature, and identity.
 As a citizen, she has a special interest in educational access and equity, and this interest has led her to integrate service-learning with a local adult literacy organization into several of her classes.
 She has written about ways so-called common readers report reading popular novels have "changed" their lives in the context of mass literacy movements, and she is at work on a study stemming from her interest in the ancient Greek peripatetic tradition.
 (Peripatetic means "given to walking about.")
-Dr. Smith cares deeply about the English major and Belmont's core curriculum, and she appreciates crafting a First-Year Seminar syllabus as much as she values mentoring an M.A. student writing a thesis.
-When she's not at Belmont, Dr. Smith enjoys hiking, playing bridge, local politics, listening to folk and alternative country music, knitting, and--perhaps most especially--reading poetry just for the pure pleasure of it.
-Dr. Smith serves on the Board of Directors for DuBose Conference Center in Monteagle and co-leads a spring hiking/writing retreat called "Consider the Wildflowers" at St. Mary's Conference Center in Sewanee.
+Dr. Smith Whitehouse cares deeply about the English major and Belmont's core curriculum, and she appreciates crafting a First-Year Seminar syllabus as much as she values mentoring an M.A. student writing a thesis.
+When she's not at Belmont, Dr. Smith enjoys hiking, playing bridge, local politics, listening to folk and alternative country music, cooking, painting, and talking about books with her book club.
+Dr. Smith Whitehouse serves as President of the Faculty Senate.